Six Minutes (podcast)

+Both the original podcast and the sequel were co-created by Gen-Z Media founders David Kreizman, Benjamin Strouse, and Chris Tarry.
+Tom Casiello is the head writer, and the scripts are written by Nidhi Mehta and Marla Kanelos.
+The original podcast was directed by Michelle Tattenbaum, while the sequel is directed by David Kreizman.

 History

 Gen-Z Media was founded in 2016 by David Kreizman, Benjamin Strouse, and Chris Tarry.
-The company launched Six Minutes in March of 2018.
+The company launched Six Minutes in March 2018.

 Premise

 The protagonist is a 12-year-old girl named Holiday who was found stranded in the ocean off the coast of Alaska by the Anders family.

 Six Minutes: Out of Time is set three years after the finale of Six Minutes.
-The protagonist is Holiday's classmate and enemy named Brynleigh, who sets out to Florida to uncover the mystery about her missing mother.
+The protagonist is Holiday's former classmate and frenemy named Brynleigh, who sets out to Florida to uncover the mystery about her missing mother.

-Production
+Production of the Show

 The podcast was produced by Gen-Z Media in partnership with PRX.
 The podcast was later added to Wondery.
 The podcast was also translated into Spanish.
 Each episode is six minutes long.